Migration with map to local storage

 6.c Remove easydb preview versions to regain storage (optional)

 • Next, remove fylr's access to them (e.g. remove it from /srv/fylr/docker-compose.yml and recreate the container).
+But leave the originals.

 7. Remove easydb

-This step is optional but recommended, as easydb lifetime and support will end before fylr's.
+These steps are optional but recommended, as easydb lifetime and support will end before fylr's.

-7.a Replace easydb PostgreSQL and Indexer
+7.a Replace easydb Indexer

 7.b Remove Apache